chirags14/n26-stats/README.md

 ### Introduction

 This is an API using https://projects.spring.io/spring-boot/[Spring Boot], using Maven for compiling and building the application.
-It provides a restful service and documented with http://swagger.io[Swagger].

 The main use case for this API is to calculate real time statistic from the last 60 seconds.
 There will be two APIs, one of them is called every time a transaction is made.
 It is also the sole input of this rest API.
 The other one returns the statistic based of the transactions of the last 60.

+### List of API's

+1. ``POST /transactions`` - saves the given transaction if valid for stats summary
+2. ``GET /statistics`` - gets the aggregated summary statistics

 ## Specs